ComposableFi/composable/flake/ci.md

 EOF
 ```

+0. `apt install qemu-system-x86 --yes`
 1. `su actions-runner && cd /home/actions-runner/`
 2. follow install guide from github using defaults and name `hetzner-ax161-{N}` and label `x86_64-linux-32C-128GB-2TB`

 1. `cd /home/actions-runner/actions-runner && ./svc.sh install actions-runner && ./svc.sh start && systemctl daemon-reload`

+2. `usermod --append --groups kvm actions-runner`
-2. Sure do not do this in production.
+3. Sure do not do this in production.
 Solution is to nixos-generators custom image with public ssh and github runner built in and using nix rebuild to update config (or can use home-manager on ubuntu).